NEONScience/NEON-Data-Skills/tutorials/Other/GEE_Python/02_refl_timelapse/GEE_Refl_Timelapse.md

 ee.Initialize()
 ```

 First let's take a look at the available reflectance datasets - these come in 2 varieties: directional, and bidirectional.
 The bidirectional reflectance data have Bidirectional Reflectance Distribution Function (BRDF) and topographic corrections applied.
-The next few chunks of code show how you can do some initial data exploration, and determine what sites and how many years of data per site are available.
+The next few chunks of code show how you can do some initial data exploration, and determine what sites and how many years of data are available per site.

 ```python